 - Brides, this should be your pick if you’re hoping to stand out because this bandhani saree will give you the edge you need.
 And it’s super light to carry, you’re gonna be much more at ease for bridal appearances.

 - This saree with a pop-up of Brinjal Purple is sure to get all eyes on you.
-Along with modernity and elegance this saree honors the tradition.
-The Purple color has its charm and style.
+Along with modernity and elegance this saree honours tradition.
+The Purple colour has its charm and style.
 It beholds small motifs very gracefully.

-- Try this Fantabulous Brinjal Purple Silk Bandhani which will hit you differently and stand out from the genz of Pastel.
+- Try this Fantabulous Brinjal Purple Silk Bandhani which will hit you differently and stand out from the generations of Pastel.

 - This saree can be best teamed with traditional Meenakari and Kundan jewellery.

-The bandh will remain constant but the design of borders, pallu, and the inside weave keeps changing.
+The bandh will remain constant but the design of borders, pallu, and the inside weave keep changing.